 Being a life model is a lot of work and indeed requires a few essential skills that not everyone possesses.

-But if you think that you can strip in front of an art class and hold poses for half an hour time or gesture repeatedly in your birthday suit then maybe you were born to be a figure drawing model.
+Either way, if you think that you can strip in front of an art class and hold poses for half an hour time or gesture repeatedly in your birthday suit then maybe you were born to be a figure drawing model.

 A lot of actors and model go through this job, as it is usually better paid than working in hospitality or retail and all in all it requires a lot fewer efforts.
 It also goes hand in hand with their choice of career, in the way that they use their body, expressions, and movements in an artistic way.

 So what exactly is required to become a life drawing model for drawing lessons and what you should expect for an art workshop?